MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-middleware.md

 Now, every inbound message (from user to bot) will trigger `logIncomingMessage`, and every outbound message (from bot to user) will trigger `logOutgoingMessage`.
-In this example, we're simply printing some information about each message, but you can update `logIncomingMessage` and `logOutgoingMessage` as necessary to define the actions that you want to take for each message.
+In this example, the bot simply prints some information about each message, but you can update `logIncomingMessage` and `logOutgoingMessage` as necessary to define the actions that you want to take for each message.